Photo by Natalie Rowe

 How Much to Feed

 How much to feed depends on what you are feeding.
 Many commercial cat foods have a list on the can or bag describing the recommended amount per weight, such as “for a 10-pound cat, feed X cups/cans a day”.
-Make sure you are feeding the amount your cat needs for a healthy weight, not what the cat currently weighs.
+These recommendations are general guidelines from the manufacturer, but not an exact recipe for success for all cats.
+Make sure you are feeding the amount your cat needs for a healthy weight (which should be determined by your veterinarian), not what the cat currently weighs.
 For example, if your cat weighs 17 pounds but should weigh 12 pounds, slowly adjust the amount of their food to an amount for a 12-pound cat.
 Note that if your cat does need to lose weight, discuss your concerns with a veterinarian before starting a diet/calorie restriction plan.

 It is also important to measure food correctly.
 Be sure to use a measuring cup rather than estimating the amount.
 Feeding just 10 extra pieces of dry kibble a day can contribute to 10% weight gain in a year, which is equivalent in most cats to an entire pound of body weight!